codehubio/node-fetch-wrapper/README.md

 });
 ```

-// remmeber to specify json in the request, otherwise error will be thrown
+remember to specify json in the request, otherwise error will be thrown

 ```
-const res = wrapper.post('write', {
+const res = ```
+.post('write', {
   body: 'some body',
   maxAttempts: 5
   json: {